 It's been a tumultuous ride with the red Nexus 5.
 At first it sounded unlikely with little more than rumors and suspect renders to go on, then multiple images appeared.
 The red Nexus 5 seems like a real thing now, but the date has been a mystery thus far.
 A tipster just provided us with a pic from Sprint's internal documentation informing employees that a red Nexus 5 will be hitting Google Play on February 4th.
 Read More

 LG is expected to make the G Pro 2 official at Mobile World Congress next month, but the device is parading around in front of the camera already.
 The images that popped up on a Korean forum look just like you might expect.
 It's has those back-mounted buttons from the G2, but on a larger frame.

 There's nothing for scale in the photo, so it's hard to tell exactly how big the phone is – the placement and size of the buttons make it look at least a little larger.
-Rumors have been pointing to a 6-inch phone this time around, which is believable in this day and age.
 Read More

 Nokia's rumored Android phone, the Normandy, has popped up a few times in leaked pics, but we've never seen the UI until now.
 In the newest images, the Android interface designed by Nokia is on display for all to see.